 To download a free sample, go to Amazon.

 Available in paperback and ebook at most online book sellers.
-It is also available as part of a two-book set called Choices.

 Check out the book trailer here.